 ABOUT THIS PROJECT: In 2009 I read the work of Ramon Pujades "Les cartes portolanes: la representació medieval d'una mar solcada"*, which pointed me to a body of knowledge regarding the map-makers of Majorca of the late middle ages that had not obtained the recognition it deserves in the English-speaking cartographical research world.
 This body of knowledge includes the work of Jaume Riera and Father Gabriel Llompart.
 I knew Father Llompart from my school days in Majorca when I attended Colegio San Cayetano, the community where he still resides.
 In the summer of 2009, I visited Father Llompart and proposed to translate his and Riera's research into English.
-He agreed, and contacted Jaume Riera, Secretary of the Archival of the Kingdom of Aragon at Barcelona, who also agreed to this enterprise.
+He agreed and contacted Jaume Riera, Secretary of the Archival of the Kingdom of Aragon at Barcelona, who also agreed to this enterprise.
 The Cresques Project was born.
-This webpage was created to make their important contributions to the history of cartography available in English and to promote medieval Mediterranean cartography in general.
+This webpage was created to make their significant contributions to the history of cartography available in English and to promote medieval Mediterranean cartography in general.

-I am indebted to both Father Llompart and Jaume Riera for their help throughout this project.
+I am indebted to both the late Father Llompart and Jaume Riera for their help throughout this project.
 I am also grateful to Mr. Bill Warren (California Map Society) and Mr. Tony Campbell (former Map Librarian of the British Library) for their encouragement to pursue this project.
-I am indebted to The Huntington Library and its staff, in particular Laura Stalker (Avery Associate Director), for granting me access to the Huntington's rich reference material.
-Finally, my gratitude and love to my wife Kristin who patiently proofread all the works.
+I am indebted to The Huntington Library and its staff, in particular, Laura Stalker (Avery Associate Director), for granting me access to the Huntington's rich reference material.
+Finally, my gratitude and love to Kristin who patiently proofread all the works.

 *In Catalan, with English text 'Portolan charts: the medieval representation of a ploughed sea', Barcelona: Institut Cartogràfic de Catalunya; Institut d'Estudis Catalans; Institut Europeu de la Mediterrània; Lunwerg, 2007.
 [With a DVD featuring the charts and selections of the atlases cited.]
 ISBN: 10: 8497854144.
 13: 9 788497854146.